 The implementation of ambitious programs for social investment and redirection of the macroeconomy towards sustainability will be essential for preserving economic systems in the twenty-first century.
 It will, however, require a turn away from conventional macroeconomics.
 The current state of macroeconomic thought is somewhat paradoxical.
-At least until recently, Keynesianism has been out of favor, and predominant economic theory has argued against the effectiveness of government policy intervention - yet as soon as trouble threatens, political leaders uniformly reach for Keynesian policy tools such as tax cuts or interest rate cuts to deal with recessionary threats.
-The credit crunch and economic recession of 2008-2009 quickly led to across-the-board tax rebates, and in addition to lowering short-term interest rates to close to zero, the Fed moved into new areas of lending to inject funds into a troubled financial sector.

-This general practical acceptance of Keynesian principles suggests that the barriers to implementation of the kind of expanded Keynesianism sketched out in this paper is not any inherent theoretical weakness, nor any problems in implementation of fiscal and monetary policy.
+Keynesianism is out of favor, and predominant economic theory argues against the effectiveness of government policy intervention - yet as soon as trouble threatens, political leaders uniformly reach for Keynesian policy tools such as tax cuts or interest rate cuts to deal with recessionary threats.
+The credit crunch and economic slowdown of 2007-2008 quickly led to across-the board tax rebates, and the Fed moved into new areas of lending to inject funds into a troubled financial sector.
+This general practical acceptance of Keynesian principles suggests that the barrier to the implementation of the kind of expanded Keynesianism sketched out in this paper is not any inherent theoretical weakness, nor any problems of policy implementation.
 Rather, it is a political and cultural adherence to the "old" view of material-based, energy-intensive, market-driven economic growth as the only route to prosperity.

-Economists bear significant responsibility for perpetuating this outdated world-view by promoting the myth that government intervention, with limited exceptions, is likely to interfere with efficient market operations and create a drag on growth.
+Economists bear significant responsibility for perpetuating this outdated worldview by promoting the myth that government intervention, with limited exceptions, is likely to interfere with efficient market operations and create a drag on growth.
 If economists were instead to adopt the position that social choices regarding long-term growth paths are essential, and acknowledge the importance of public investment in determining our ability to respond to current problems, that would not guarantee that politicians would turn away from "market-friendly" policies that often reinforce negative directions in the economy.
-But it would remove at least one rationale: that "economics tells us we can't ... (alleviate global warming, eliminate malnutrition, provide adequate Social Security and Medicare, etc.)".
-In order to promote the contrary perception - that we can, if we choose, respond adequately to the problems that threaten the planetary future - economists must reorient growth theory to be consistent with ecological sustainability.
+But it would remove at least one rationale: that "economics tells us we can't (alleviate global warming, eliminate malnutrition, provide adequate Social Security and Medicare, etc.)" In order to promote the contrary perception - that we can, if we choose, respond adequately to the problems that threaten the planetary future - economists must reorient growth theory to be consistent with ecological sustainability.
 Old and new policy tools can then be combined create economic institutions that can achieve a rapid reduction in carbon emissions while promoting investment in human and natural capital.